Byron/gitoxide/README.md

 If what you have seen so far sparked your interest to contribute, then let us say: We are happy to have you and help you to get started.

-> ❗️Note❗️: For cloning, `git-lfs` needs to be locally installed or the checkout will fail. `git lfs install` must have been called once, followed by `git lfs pull` to replace the `lfs`-pointer files.
+> ❗️Note❗️: For cloning, `gix-lfs` needs to be locally installed or the checkout will fail. `git lfs install` must have been called once, followed by `git lfs pull` to replace the `lfs`-pointer files.

 We recommend running `make tests check-size` during the development process to assure CI is green before pushing.